EPCCed/eidf-docs/docs/services/securevirtualdesktop/faq.md

 sslCAPath = /etc/pki/ca-trust/source/anchors/squid_proxyCA.crt
 ```

+While we recommend setting up the HTTP/HTTPS proxy above, only Git remotes using HTTPS URLs (for example, `https://github.com/...`) are permitted through the proxy server.
+SSH-based Git remotes (for example, `git@github.com:...` or `ssh://...`) are blocked by the SSH firewall restrictions.

 ## Rocky Package manager YUM

 To force proxy usage we need to put http proxy into the `/etc/yum.conf` e.g.